 Tucson is the home of our fourth Arizona Campus.
 Known as the "Old Pueblo" and Arizona's oldest settlement, Tucson is a vibrant and energized western city.
 The campus is located in what was the Desert Institute of the Healing Arts.
 We have 3 designated classrooms on the second story at this campus, one, a 1200 ft2 and the second, a 900 ft2 dedicated for science classes.
 In addition, we have another 1000 ft2 classroom for various workshop and CEU courses.
 As an added feature, this campus has a dedicated 1200 ft2 student clinic, a retail facility and 900 ft2 of office space.
-In this Sonoran Desert campus, just a half hour from the world famous Arizona-Sonoran Desert Museum, and 50 miles from the Mexican border, students can experience mild winters, long springs, lush summers, and temperate autumns to explore the local mountain terrain.
+In this Sonoran Desert campus, just a half hour from the world famous autumns to explore the local mountain terrain.
 Nestled in the arts district, ASIS is just blocks from the University of Arizona campus and the 4th Avenue commercial area.
 Students can walk to cafés, boutiques, bookstores and galleries.